mattinannt/mattinannt/README.md

 ## Hey, I'm Matthias Nannt! 👋

-- 🔭 I am an Entrepreneur and Software Developer currently working on helping SMEs bringing AI into their companies with [stackOcean](https://stackocean.com) and building an open source Typeform alternative with [Formbricks](https://github.com/formbricks/formbricks) (previously named snoopForms).
+- 🔭 I am an Entrepreneur and Software Developer currently working on building an Open Source Experience Management Toolbox with [Formbricks](https://github.com/formbricks/formbricks) (previously named snoopForms).
 - 🤓 I'm excellent at building web-based products but are also able to support with projects in the AI- and Blockchain-space.
 My preferred tech-stack includes Typescript, Next.js and TailwindCSS.
 - 🧐 I am only building things that scale, can be used globally, are mobile first/only and solve a problem.
 - 💬 You can ask me about product development, how to turn your ideas into a startup, AWS / Cloud and Blockchain; always happy to help 🤗